slatedocs/slate/source/includes/_product_data.md

 As expected a `GET` request to this endpoint returns data relating to that product.

-Users can filter the data they received by providing filters in the `parameters` of the `GET` request.
-Each parameter is optional and if not provided will be filled by the default option.

-Defaults will be defined separately for each <a href="#product_type">product_type</a> so different product types will return different data structures.

 ### Data Structure
 Provided no errors occured with the request the response will be structured as follows: